The Brick Bible: Media

-Books

 Several hardcover Brick Testament books have been published, The Brick Testament: Stories from the Book of Genesis, The Brick Testament: The Story of Christmas, The Brick Testament: The Ten Commandments, and The Brick Bible: A New Spin on the Old Testament.
 The US retailer Sam's Club withdrew The Brick Bible from sale in November 2011, "due to the complaints of a handful of people that it is vulgar and violent".

 The Brick Book of Mormon

 In a Facebook post made on April 3, 2015, Spurling announced a new project entitled the Brick Book of Mormon.
 The stated goal of the project is "to make these teachings better known to the world.
-It is designed to capture the interest of non-Mormons curious to know what the LDS Church teaches, as well as believing Mormons looking for a fun new way to learn and share the history and teachings of their church.
-This project is currently in the RESEARCH PHASE in which I have been spending many months immersing myself in the scriptures and teaching manuals of the LDS Church and taking hundreds and hundreds of pages of notes.
-In the next phase, all these notes will be worked into a manuscript.
-From there the illustration phase will begin.
-It is not yet determined whether The Brick Book of Mormon will first be published as a book (like The Brick Chronicle series) or whether it will publish first to the web and then go to print (like The Brick Bible)."
+It is designed to capture the interest of non-Mormons curious to know what the LDS Church teaches, as well as believing Mormons looking for a fun new way to learn and share the history and teachings of their church."
 The project was officially launched on February 6, 2017.